Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant. This is a quick vegan recipe with Asian flavors.

 Step - 1 - Prepare the sauce

-On a pan add the Sichuan peppers and roast for 3 - 4 minutes on low flame.
-Remove from the pan and crush it using a mortar and pastel.
+Add the Sichuan peppers to a pan and roast for 3 - 4 minutes on low flame.
+Remove them from the pan and crush them using a mortar and pestle.
 Add the peppers to the other ingredients.
-Prepare sauce my adding sauces in a mixing bowl.
+Prepare the sauce by adding sauces in a mixing bowl.

-You can also substitute the Sichuan peppers with regular black peppers if not available to you.
-But Sichuan peppers add really nice flavor and aroma to the sauce.
+If Sichuan peppers are unavailable, you can also substitute regular black peppers.
+However, Sichuan peppers add a nice flavor and aroma to the sauce.

 Step 2- Prepare the eggplants

 Cut the eggplant and add salt to it.
-Then let it sit for sometimes.
+Then, let it sit for some time.
 This will help in removing the bitterness if any.
 It will also release some water from the eggplant.
 Remove from water and place in a clean bowl.
 Now add a tbsp of cornstarch and mix.
-This will give the eggplant a firmness without getting soggy while frying.
+This will give the eggplant firmness without getting soggy while frying.

 Step - 3 - Fry the eggplants

-You can deep fry the eggplants here.
-But I prefer pan frying the eggplants for my Chinese eggplant recipe.
+You can deep fry the eggplants here, but I prefer pan-frying them for my Chinese eggplant recipe.
+You can also make them in the air fryer.
 Heat oil in a wok or skillet.
 Place the eggplants and nicely cook all sides on medium flame.
 Then remove from pan and place on a paper napkin.

 Step 4 - Prepare the gravy

-In a wok heat oil.
-Once oil is hot add chopped garlic, ginger, whole dry red chili and sauté for 2 minutes till garlic starts to change color.
+Heat oil in a wok.
+Once the oil is hot, add chopped garlic, ginger, whole dry red chili, and sautรฉ for 2 minutes until the garlic changes color.
 Add some chopped scallions.

-Now pour the sauce into the wok or pan.
-Bring it to a boil for a minute and then add the fried eggplants.
+Now, pour the sauce into the wok or pan.
+Bring it to a boil for a minute, and then add the fried eggplants.
 Give them a gentle stir to mix all the elements nicely.
-Let it simmer for 1 - 2 minutes on medium high flame.
+Let it simmer for 1 - 2 minutes on medium-high flame.
+Since the sauce has cornstarch, it will thicken gradually.

 Garnish with some freshly chopped scallions or onion greens and some roasted sesame seeds on top.
 Chinese eggplant is ready.

-You can make this Chinese eggplant stir-fry or leave a little sauce in it as per your choice.
-Add lesser water to the sauce if you are making stir-fried eggplant.
-While serving with rice, I leave a little sauce along with my eggplants as I like it that way and it's whole meal.
-But if making this eggplant for a side dish, I make it stir-fry type.
+You can make this Chinese eggplant stir-fry or leave a little sauce in it, as per your choice.
+Add less water to the sauce if you are making stir-fried eggplant.
+When serving with rice, I leave a little sauce along with my eggplants, as I like it that way, and it's a whole meal.
+But if I am making this eggplant for a side dish, I make it stir-fry.

 Tips to make perfect Chinese Eggplant-

-#1 - Use Chinese/ Japanese eggplants (the slim long eggplants).
+#1 - Use Chinese/ Japanese eggplants (the slim, long eggplants).
 We need pieces where one side has skin attached.
-Else it will be soggy and mushy.
-The eggplant should be tender, thin (not thick and fleshy) for best option.
+Else, it will be soggy and mushy.
+The eggplant should be tender and thin (not thick and fleshy) for the best option.

-#2 - If taking large fatty western eggplants, discard the central fleshy portion of the eggplant which tend to have seeds also.
+#2 - If taking large fatty western eggplants, discard the central fleshy portion of the eggplant, which tends to have seeds also.

-#3 - Salting is needed to release excess moisture.
-And it will soak up lesser oil.
-Also if the eggplant has more seeds, it helps in removing bitterness from it.
+#3โSalting is needed to release excess moisture.
+It will soak up less oil.
+Also, if the eggplant has more seeds, it helps remove bitterness.

-#4 - Coat with corn starch helps retaining the firm structure of the eggplant pieces.
-You can skip the cornstarch also.
+#4 - A cornstarch coat helps retain the firm structure of the eggplant pieces.
+You can also skip the cornstarch.

-#5 - You can also steam the eggplants in place of deep frying or pan frying.
-Place the pieces (with skin side down and body towards up since it's softer than the skin) in a steamer basket and steam for 10 minutes.
-Salting and corn starch is not required if steaming the eggplants.
+#5โYou can steam the eggplants instead of deep or pan-frying them.
+Place the pieces (with the skin side down and the body up since it's softer than the skin) in a steamer basket and steam for 10 minutes.
+Salting and cornstarch are not required if the eggplants are steaming.

 #6 - To make this gluten-free use gluten-free soy sauce or tamari.